Energy efficiency programs are “shovel-ready”New benchmarking data shows Canadian jurisdictions could catch up to leading American states

 - Ramping up savings and budgets to the levels reached in leading jurisdictions is an achievable goal for post COVID-19 economic recovery, with potential to create 175,000 annual jobs

 - Expanding the scale and scope of existing efficiency program portfolios present a “shovel-ready” stimulus initiative, with measurement and accountability systems already in place.

 Last year Efficiency Canada released its first Canadian provincial policy scorecard.
 In preparation for a conference, we worked with the American Council for an Energy Efficient Economy (ACEEE) to compare energy savings and targets across the provinces and states.
 Our benchmarking shows the Canadian provinces have room to catch up to the leading American states.

 This blog shows some of the preliminary results, because they are particularly relevant to the discussion on a clean and resilient economic recovery from COVID-19.
-Increasing the scale and scope of existing efficiency program portfolios to the leading North American jurisdictions presents a “shovel-ready” and “shovel-worthy” economic stimulus initiative, with the ability to create 175,000 annual jobs and increase annual GDP by $42.5.
+Increasing the scale and scope of existing efficiency program portfolios to the leading North American jurisdictions presents a “shovel-ready” and “shovel-worthy” economic stimulus initiative, with the ability to create 175,000 annual jobs and increase annual GDP by $42.5 billion.

 In the scorecard we tracked annual incremental savings and targets as a percentage of sales, by fuel type, to enable comparison with the ACEEE state scorecard

 See below for results for electricity savings and targets, and natural gas savings

 |State/Province||2018 savings as % of retail sales||North American rank|

 |District of Columbia||1.23%||14|